Home » Automobile engg » Types of Car Jacks & Their Uses Explained with Pictures [PDF]

 Farm Jacks - Types of Car Jacks

 These are commonly used as farming tools, however, you do not need to be a farmer or work on a tractor to use them.
-Actually, many people use them for off-roading vehicles and high-clearance trucks.
+Many people use them for off-roading vehicles and high-clearance trucks.

 They are used when there is a need to lift a vehicle out of the mud.
-Basically, they can lift the car up to 5 feet off the ground.
+They can lift the car to 5 feet off the ground.
 You can easily place them on the back of a large vehicle and are also known as high-lift jacks.
 Farm jacks can also be used as a pulley or clamp, making them an all-purpose tool in certain situations.

 Scissor Jacks - Types of Car Jacks